wurstscript/WurstScript/docs/_doc/tutorials/wurst_for_vjass_users/page_1.md

 ## Is wurst good?

 Yes.
-Wurst is more inline with modern, correct programming language design goals.
+Wurst is more in line with modern, widely accepted programming language design goals.
 Wurst provides higher levels of abstraction that let you write more expressive code in less time, without sacrificing performance.
 Wurst's status as an actively developed, compiled language means that there is scope to improve it in any of those orthogonal contexts.

 Wurst code can break, and things change with it from month to month.
 Wurst can have bugs.
-But on average, the value of using wurst just vastly outweighs those negatives - and indeed, mot arguments I hear about wurst have nothing to do with these issues.
+But on average, the value of using wurst just vastly outweighs those negatives - and indeed, most arguments I hear about wurst have nothing to do with these issues.

+### But what about cJass, Zinc, vrJass?

+No jass compiler that I've seen comes close to the capabilitie of wurst, and many of these are just toy projects.
+Looking at the state of those projects actually just detracts from understanding the value of wurst.

 ## Summary